 What Are Ultraprocessed Foods?

 Ultraprocessed foods include packaged snacks, sugary drinks, ready-to-eat meals, fast food items, and many convenience foods.
 These products are typically high in refined sugars, unhealthy fats, salt, and artificial additives while being low in fiber and essential nutrients.
+What distinguishes ultraprocessed foods from traditional processed foods is the intentional design behind them.
+Researchers argue that these foods are engineered to be hyperpalatable delivering an intense sensory experience that makes them difficult to stop eating.

 Why This Matters for Young Adults